Dimple Kapadia: Early life, family and personal life

 Kapadia separated from Khanna in April 1982 and returned with her two daughters to her parents' house.
 She returned to acting two years later.
 In a 1985 interview with India Today, she remarked, "The life and happiness in our house came to an end the day I and Rajesh got married", saying her unhappy marital experience had included inequality and her husband's infidelity, and called their marriage "a farce".
 The hostility between Khanna and Kapadia, who were never officially divorced, subsided over the years; despite not having ever reunited, they were seen together at parties; Kapadia acted opposite Khanna in his unreleased film Jai Shiv Shankar in 1990 and campaigned for his election to the Indian National Congress a year later.
-Her daughters similarly became actresses and retired after settling down.
-Her elder daughter Twinkle is married to the actor Akshay Kumar.
+Their daughters similarly became actresses and, after marriage, retired from acting.
+The elder daughter Twinkle is married to the actor Akshay Kumar.
 Asked in Filmfare in 2000 whether she would want to remarry, Kapadia said: "I'm very happy and content ... once was more than enough".
 Khanna fell ill in early 2012, and Kapadia stayed by his side and took care of him until his death on 18 July that year.
 She was with him when he died and said his loss, along with the deaths of her sister Simple and her brother, left her feeling "truly abandoned".

 Kapadia is an art lover and has experimented with painting and sculpture.
-In 1998, she started a new company called The Faraway Tree, which sells candles that she designs.
+In 1998, she started a company called The Faraway Tree, which sells candles that she designs.
 Having been a candle enthusiast and finding candle-making therapeutic, she went to Wales and took a workshop with Blackwood-based candle artist David Constable.
 According to the Indian press, Kapadia's business venture has inspired other candle enthusiasts to start similar businesses.
 Her candles were presented and offered for sale at a number of exhibitions.